debart-nathan/iot-manager/Readme.md

 6. Add the pictures of your module types into the `target_pictures` directory.

+## simulation

+You can simulate data entry for your module using the `simulationScript.php`
 ## Contributing

 If you want to contribute to this project, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.